aklom/wp3/README.md

 </p>

-The idea of Social Network Analysis is that by studying people’s interactions, one can discover and understand people’s opinions about brands, companies, sport, art , public figures and also determine their popularity; in addition to detecting changes in group dynamics over time.
+The idea of Social Network Analysis is that by studying people’s interactions, one can discover and understand people’s opinions about brands, companies, sport, art, public figures, etc. Therefore we can get insights on their popularity and try to detect changes in group dynamics over time.

 Following the same state of mind, TuniMining has been created to collects data using social media APIs and performs sentiment analysis to get meaningful insight behind the data about relevant subjects in Tunisia.
 The architecture of the application can be devided into 4 main sub-systems: